rw178/codeChallenge/README.md

 queue sizes can be used to check if there are still unprocessed messages.
 ####  `Topic`
-* the publishing and subsequent processing of a message (as well as the updating of the receiver list) shares the same lock.
+* the publishing and subsequent processing of a message (as well as the updating of the receiver list) share the same lock.
 Since the in memory implementation is to be used purely for testing, the implementation was kept as simple as possible to enable easy debugging and testing.
-<br>If performance does become a requirement (e.g. to test throughput) the two actions
+<br>If performance does become a requirement (e.g. to test throughput) the actions
-should be decoupled; e.g. messages could be pushed to a topic specific queue where "processing" threads would then pick them from and push to the receivers.
+should be decoupled; e.g. messages could be pushed to a topic specific queue where "processing" threads would then read them from and push to the receivers.
+* the locking requried for shutdown could also be eliminated by the approach below
 ### Other
 * if a more enterprise grade like solution is needed, classes from `java.net` such as `MulticastSocket` etc. could be used
 * adding a "shutdown" `Message` could be an effective way to signal to all processes to shut down - this removes the locking required when shutting down (see above)